How much insurance do I need for bushfire protection?

 - Whether you have additional structures or features on your property, like a garage or pool.

 - Temporary accommodation while you rebuild.

 Check the terms and conditions

 When you take out an insurance policy to cover your home, including bushfire coverage, it’s important to read the fine print.
 Here are a few things to note about home insurance:

-- AAMI Home Building Insurance does not cover bushfire, storm, flood or tsunami in the first 72 hours of your policy.
+- AAMI Home Building Insurance does not cover bushfire, storm, storm surge, flood or tsunami for the first 72 hours of your policy.
 Very limited exceptions apply.
 Read the PDS for more detail.
 Though, you may be covered if your policy began on the same day you bought your home or if a previous policy on it expired (and only to the sum insured covered under the expired policy for the first 72 hours).

 - Some policies may not cover certain types of damage or things at all, so it’s important you check that your insurance meets your needs.